PublISHED ON

 Occupational pension scheme

 You will receive an occupational pension as a complement to your state pension.
 The occupational pension impacts on your overall pension, and is administered for the government by the National Government Employee Pensions Board (SPV).
-You also have financial protection in the event of sickness.

 Collective agreements

 As an employee of the Swedish Research Council, you are covered by various collective agreements.
-Most of these have been entered into by the Swedish Agency for Government Employers and governmental employee organisations at central level.
+Most of these have been entered into by the Swedish Agency for Government Employers and employee organisations at central level.
 On the website of the Swedish Agency for Government Employers External link., you can read the condition agreements, which describe many of the employment and salary terms and conditions for government employees.

 Subscription to Forskning & Framsteg